Associate Marriage Family Therapist #110372

 As a minority, I understand the social and generational issues involved with being a minority in the United States.
 I am eager to help those with difficulty finding their place and voice using expressive arts therapy to express emotions and promote education towards understanding.

 I am aware of the stigma involved in seeking mental health assistance and strive to educate on the importance of attaining quality mental health care in diverse communities.
-I want to provide support towards overall all mental, emotional, social balance, and health.
+I want to provide support for overall mental, emotional, social balance, and health.
 I believe I can bring a unique set of knowledge and experience and gain a wealth of experience working with you.
-I am your witness, mentor, coach, and companion along your exploration.
+I am your witness, mentor, coach, and companion along with your exploration.
 My highest priority is to remind you; you are not alone.

 Through my creative self-exploration and therapy I was able to embrace the beauty and challenges of being a girl, woman, partner, and mother; and accept my childhood and adolescent experiences as an American-Filipina.

 I was born in the midwest from immigrant parents and lived most of my life in the bay area; as I matured, I found myself lost in different cultures as I struggled to form an identity of my own.
 I grew up looking different and feeling different.
-I have a large scar on my face and struggled with my appearance and self-esteem issues.
+I have a large scar on my face and struggle with my appearance and self-esteem issues.

-Art, movement and mindfulness played a vital role in helping me to get in touch with my feelings and emotions, gain confidence, and self-acceptance.
+Therapy, art, movement, and mindfulness played a vital role in helping me to get in touch with my feelings and emotions, gain confidence, and self-acceptance.
 It became essential for me to help others who also struggle to express themselves, gain self-understanding, to develop their own identities and help them to accept themselves just as they are.

 Masters in Counseling Psychology - Expressive Arts, John F. Kennedy University, Pleasant Hill, CA

 Bachelors in Arts, Business Management, Saint Marys College of California, Moraga, CA